-GNSS (Global Navigation Satellite System) technology
+Satellite System) technology

-Our proprietary Vanguard TechnologyTM reliably captures signals from all positioning satellites.
+reliably captures signals from all positioning satellites.
 This includes not only GPS and GLONASS, but also QZSS and Galileo and others.
 In order to realize high-speed and high-precision positioning, it is equipped with a 452 channel reception capability, enabling highly sensitive and stable reception.
-With positioning accuracy of several millimeters, it is widely used not only for surveying but also for civil engineering and IT agriculture.
+With positioning accuracy of several millimeters, it is widely used not only for surveying but also for civil engineering used in surveying instruments realizes accurate measurement to the millimeter, by precisely measuring the time of the laser beam transmitted

-Optical sensing/Applied optics
+Optical sensing/ Applied optics